Skip to main content

 An example:

-• A user has role Domain Owner with permissions: catalog.entity.read, catalog.entity.create, catalog.location.read, catalog.location.create, catalog.entity.refresh and scope: urn:dmb:dmn:finance
+• A user has role Domain Owner with permissions: catalog.entity.read, catalog.entity.create, catalog.location.read, catalog.location.create, catalog.entity.refresh and scope: finance

-• This user can: read all data products, resources, releases, and components under the Finance domain in the Builder module.
-Create a data product or a component or register an existing one in the Builder module, still under the Finance domain.
+• This user can: read all systems, resources, releases, and components under the Finance domain in the Builder module.
+Create a system (like a data product) or a component or register an existing one in the Builder module, still under the Finance domain.

-• This user cannot: create a new version of a data product, or use the test, release, or deployment features of any data product even if those data products are under the Finance domain.
+• This user cannot: create a new version of a system, or use the test, release, or deployment features of any system even if those systems are under the Finance domain.

 tip